-Every student must complete two distinct placements, each of which is typically 10-12 hours/week for a semester or an equivalent experience during summer.
-The practicum experience is a valuable component of the MSU degree, representing significant career exploration, invaluable professional experience, and frequent entrees into employment, either graduate assistant or full time.
+Every student must complete two distinct placements, each of which is typically 10-12 hours/week for a semester or an equivalent experience during summer, for a total of 300 hours.
+The practicum experience is a valuable component of the MSU degree, representing significant career exploration, invaluable professional experience, and frequent entrees into employment, either as a graduate assistant or as full-time employee.

 The SAA program relies on the generosity of our many practicum supervisors and the quality performance of our students to sustain this essential component of the degree program.

 Responsible Conduct of Research

 Michigan State University requires that all graduate students be trained in the responsible conduct of research as part of their educational experience.
 All SAA M.A. students are required to complete three hours of training to include the following topics: human research protection program, conflict of interest, authorship issues and data issues, and additional discussion of issues related to Responsible Conduct of Education Research.
 These topics are covered through the EAD 889, a required course in the SAA curriculum.
 Faculty should indicate on the course syllabus the RCE requirements met through the course.

 Each student is expected to enter the relevant information regarding the completion of this training into the Research Training Tracking System (RTTS).
 Documentation should be completed by May 15 of each year.

 Confirm your account OR click on "Create/Edit Trainee Account"